tommilligan/RainWorld-Map/README.md

 - Implement adaptive colour palette for "seamless" (and new palette "easyread") depending on region
 - Generally improve colour palette system - maybe migrate to DB?
 - Look at circumnavigating size limit on image generation; options:
-    - C++ codebase? (probably not)
-    - Partial image writing after position generation?
+    - Partial image writing after position generation
+        - Only if over certain predicted size
         - Adapt zoomify.py to handle multiple large slices
         - Ensure slices written in easy-to-handle 256**n dimensions
+        - Add warning in output directory that file is not directly viewable